 Degrees/diplomas/certificates are conferred by the College President to the graduates of Saint Paul College - A Community & Technical College under the authority of the Minnesota State Colleges and Universities Board of Trustees.

-You may earn a minimum of 20 credits for all associate degrees at Saint Paul College.
-The residency requirement shall be reduced to 12 college-level credits for students transferring with at least 12 college-level credits from another Minnesota State Colleges and Universities institution or the University of Minnesota.
+You must earn a minimum of 20 credits for all associate degrees at Saint Paul College.
+The residency requirement shall be reduced to 12 college-level credits for students transferring with at least 12 college-level credits from another Minnesota State institution or the University of Minnesota.
 One

 Time Limits for Graduation Requirements